 CeNSE(Center for Nanoscale Science and Engineering), formerly known as CMMED (Center for Micro-Magnetic and Electronic Devices) is a shared-use facility to encourage the development of device research at the nano-scale.
 Nearly $2 million has been invested in the basic fabrication techniques of film deposition, lithographic pattern definition and material etching that enables cutting-edge research in a variety of fields.
 For example, in addition to more conventional silicon-based transistor devices, simple metal/insulator circuit patterns that incorporate the self-assembly chemistry of tailored receptors could be used for biological sensors.
 Thus, highly multi-disciplinary research efforts are strongly encouraged.
 This facility is a resource for Kentucky’s development of both innovative academic research and the realization of emerging commercial ideas.

-The facility currently comprises six instruments, with one more being installed right now.
-In addition, there are several data stations for offline processing of NMR data.
-Day-to-day operations of the NMR facility are overseen by full-time spectroscopist, John Layton, firstname.lastname@example.org, (859) 257-1183.
-John can usually be found in the NMR lab or in his office in room 7 of the Chemistry-Physics Building.
-John maintains the instruments and provides individual instruction so students who are beginning their research can learn to operate all of the NMR spectrometers in a matter of weeks.
+The facility currently comprises 5 instruments, 4 of which are for general users and one for the lab courses.
+In addition, there are several data stations for offline processing of NMR Data.
+Day-to-day operations are overseen by the NMR Center Director, Dr. Justin Mobley, Justin.firstname.lastname@example.org, (859) 218-5777, https://chem.as.uky.edu/users/jkmobl2.
+Dr. Mobley can usually be found in his office in room 144 of the Chemistry-Physics Building.
+Dr. Mobley maintains and provides individual instruction so that students who are beginning their research can learn to operate the NMR spectrometers.
+For more information, please visit then Chemistry Department’s NMR Center Webpage at https://chem.as.uky.edu/nmr.

 The Center for Computational Sciences at the University of Kentucky was started as a Center of Excellence in the Commonwealth of Kentucky in 1987.
 In the three decades since, there has been a revolution in the penetration of computation into every level of academic, industrial and governmental life.
 The Center has been at the forefront of this revolution, now labeled as cyberinfrastructure.